davidgsd/AllScan/README.md

 If you did an update, **be sure to force a browser reload by pressing CTRL-[F5] or clearing your browser cache, or in mobile browsers do a long-press of the reload button**, so your browser will load the updated JavaScript and CSS files.

 # Notes
-SECURITY NOTE: User login support has not yet been implemented but will be completed in the next few days.
-If your node webserver is publicly accessible you might want to set up password protection on the /allscan/ directory.
-If you don't, someone could potentially edit your favorites or connect/disconnect remote nodes, though that's about all they could do.
-If you're using your node only on your local home network and do not have an external port mapped in your internet router to port 80 on your node then having a login and password is generally not necessary, but can still be enabled easily with a few simple steps such as described in this [article](https://www.digitalocean.com/community/tutorials/how-to-set-up-password-authentication-with-apache-on-ubuntu-20-04).
+User authentication is now fully implemented as of v0.45.
+By default this will prevent unauthorized users from changing any settings, connecting/disconnecting nodes, or viewing any other user data.
+By default, public (not logged-in) users will have Read-Only access and will be able to see the Connection Status and Favorites data, but will not be able to make any changes or see any admin (ie. Cfgs / Users) pages.
+To change this setting, Login, click the "Cfgs" link, and edit the "Public Permission" parameter.

 # Node Notes
-If you do not have a node or if your node is out-of-date, noisy, or unreliable, check out the following article by AllScan's author NR9V: [How To Build a High-Quality Full-Duplex AllStar Node for Under $200](https://allscan.info/docs/diy-node.php).
+If you do not yet have a node or might like to upgrade your node, check out the following article by AllScan's author NR9V: [How To Build a High-Quality Full-Duplex AllStar Node for Under $200](https://allscan.info/docs/diy-node.php).

 # Troubleshooting / FAQs
 For any issues including directory/file permissions issues, it is recommended to first always run the update script.
 The script will check if you have the latest version of AllScan, will update your install if not, and either way it will also validate all directory and file permissions.
 Refer to the "Automatic Install / Update" section above and run the update script and then see if the issue was resolved.